Skip to How to apply

 Main Tasks of Editors and EB members

-- General advocacy for publishing high-quality work in JMIR Publications and acquiring authors
+- General advocacy for publishing high-quality work in JMIR Publications journals and acquiring authors

 - Strategic and operational advice (unsolicited, as well as in editorial board meetings)

-While pre-2018, all EB members also had section editor privileges, we are in the process of distinguishing better EB members who act in an advisory role (Editorial Board member only, to attend EB teleconferences 1-2 times annually) from EB members who actually take on manuscripts (EB members with Section Editor privileges).
+While pre-2018, all EB members also had Section Editor privileges, we are in the process of better distinguishing EB members who only act in an advisory role (Editorial Board member only, to attend EB teleconferences 1-2 times annually) from EB members who actually handle manuscripts, also called Section Editors or Associate Editors.